drjs/paperanalysis/README.md

 ### Making a Semantic Surface

-The semantic surface view uses a statistical technique ... to map documents to a position in a 3D space.

-Say there are N unique words observed across all the documents.
+Say there are *N* unique words observed across all the documents.
-Each document can be represented as a point in an N dimensional space where its position on the Xth axis is the document's count for the Xth word.
+Each document can be represented as a point in an *N* dimensional space, where its position on the *X*th axis is the number of times the *X*th word appears in the document.

-We use a statistical technique called ["Principal Component Analysis"](http://www.mathworks.com/help/stats/pca.html) (PCA) to reduce the data down from N dimensions to 3 dimensions.
+The Semantic surface visualisation uses a statistical technique called ["Principal Component Analysis"](http://www.mathworks.com/help/stats/pca.html)
+(PCA) to reduce this data down from *N* dimensions to just 3.

+#### How Principal Component Analysis Works

-PCA works by rotating the axes of the N dimensional data, redefining the direction of the axis so that there is the most variation along the first axis, then as much variation as possible along the second axis, and so on.
+PCA works by rotating the axes of the *N* dimensional data, redefining their directions so that there is the most possible variation along the first axis, then as much variation as possible along the second axis, and so on.

 For example, say the we have a set of documents with 3 unique words: `'alpha'`, `'bravo'` and `'charlie'`.
 Normally, we orient the axes so that each dimension corresponds to only one variable.
-With the example of just 3 words:
+So, with the example of just 3 words:

 ```matlab
 X.alpha = 1;  X.bravo = 0;  X.charlie = 0;